xetus-oss/salt-win-ossec-module/README.md

 The main feature of this module is support for `ossec-authd` automatic enrollment for windows clients, something that is [not currently supported](https://github.com/ossec/ossec-hids/pull/181) by the standard OSSEC distribution.
 By the looks of it, this won't be supported in 2.9 either.

-Using this module, combined with the ossec package installer in the [win_repo](), completely salt-managed installation and enrollment is possible.
+Using this module, combined with the [ossec-agent package in the win_repo](https://github.com/saltstack/salt-winrepo/blob/master/ossec-agent.sls),a completely salt-managed installation and enrollment is possible.
 Whether you are automatically provisioning 10 or 1000 systems, this is a huge win.

 # Usage Examples